pdgilbert/i2c-test/README.md

 ## Run Testing

-All examples and device crates use `embedded-hal v1.0.0 and  `embedded-hal v1.0.0` versions of MCU hals.
+All examples and device crates use `embedded-hal v1.0.0` and  `embedded-hal v1.0.0` versions of MCU hals.
-All examples compile with  stm32f1xx (bluepill), stm32f4xx (blackpill stm32f401 and stm32f411),
+All examples compile with  `stm32f1xx-hal` (bluepill), `stm32f4xx-hal` (blackpill stm32f401 and stm32f411),
-and stm32g4xx (stm32g474xE).
+and `stm32g4xx-hal` (stm32g474xE).
 (See the github "actions" tab to confirm if that is still true.)

 Compiling unfortunately does not mean everything works.
-Results from manually running examples on hardware are below.
+Results from manually running examples on hardware are summarized below.
 HALs and device crates may require some level of optimization in order to work on hardware.
 (See https://github.com/stm32-rs/stm32f4xx-hal/issues/828.)
 The results below are for tests with `release` and `dev` profiles set in `Cargo.toml` as